dunst-project/dunst-project.org/content/documentation.md

 <p>A 0-100 range on how transparent the notification window should be, with 0 being fully opaque and 100 invisible.</p>

+<p>This will affect the whole window.
+To make only parts of a window transparent set the alpha channel in a color, see COLORS.</p>

-<p>To make windows transparent on wayland, set the transparency part of a color, see COLORS.</p>
+<p>To make windows transparent on wayland, set the transparent part of a color, see COLORS.</p>

 <p>This setting will only work if a compositor is running.</p>